Bell Atlantic Sponsors Free Internet Learning Day

 for Area Residents and Small Business Owners

-introduction of the Internet Guide bound inside the 1998-1999
+coincides with the introduction of the Internet Guide inside the 1998-1999

-Morristown/Dover, N.J., Bell Atlantic Yellow Pages, which are currently
+Portland Bell Atlantic Yellow and White Pages, which are currently in

 The Internet Learning Day initiative, supported by local community

 organizations, is offered to residents and small businesses who may not

 have access to Internet training.
 The Portland event is the sixth in an